Before setting up the CoE Starter Kit

 - Power BI Premium per user or per capacity (if using Data Export for inventory)

-- If you'd like to collect telemetry information, such as app launches and unique users per app, you must be granted access to the Audit Log and work with a Global Admin who has access to Microsoft 365 audit log to complete the setup.
+- If you'd like to collect usage information, such as app launches and unique users per app, you must have access to an Azure app registration.
+The app registrations needs to have permissions to read data from the Microsoft 365 audit log to complete the setup.
+You only need this app registration if you are using Cloud flows for inventory.

 - If you'd like to share the Power BI report that's part of the CoE Starter Kit, this identity needs to have the Power BI Pro license.